Process Overview

 When should I submit my proposal?

-• Capacity at this event is limited, and the order of submission will impact the probability that your proposal will be accepted.
-Many students participate in URD as a part of affiliation with a UMD program (Honors, Scholars, FIRE, etc).
-We suggest submitting your proposal earlier rather than later to ensure you can represent your program.
+Capacity at this event is limited, and the order of submission will impact the probability that your proposal will be accepted.
+Many students participate in Undergraduate Research Day as a part of their affiliation with a UMD program (Honors, Scholars, FIRE, etc).
+We suggest submitting your proposal early to ensure you can represent your program.

 What is the final date to submit a proposal?

-A team of researchers undertook the project I would like to present at URD.
+A team of researchers undertook the project I would like to present at Undergraduate Research Day.
 Who should be listed as a presenter in the proposal?

 Undergraduate team members who will be present for all or part of the time to discuss the project should be listed in the proposal form as presenters.

 Undergraduate team members who will not be present and faculty, staff, and graduate student team members should not be listed on the form as presenters.
-However, URD posters may list them as research collaborators or advisors.
+However, Undergraduate Research Day posters may list them as research collaborators or advisors.

 I am part of a group of undergraduates interested in presenting a project on which we all worked together.
 Should each of us submit a separate proposal form?